-The highlight of visiting the World of Coca Cola (or Coke Museum) in Atlanta was getting the chance to try more than 60 different Coke flavors from around the globe.
+The highlight of visiting the World of Coca Cola (or Coke Museum) in Atlanta was getting the chance to try more than 60 different weird Coke flavors from around the globe.
 Presented with this exotic beverage buffet, I had no choice but to stand there and taste each and every one of them!

 So which crazy flavor is best?
 Fanta Melon Frosty from Thailand?
 Perhaps Vegibeta from Japan?
 Or Krest Ginger Ale from Mozambique?
-Before we get to the taste test results, let me tell you about the fizz mirror, the outer space Coke dispenser, purses made of Coke cans, top secret ’80s documents from Coke executives regarding their “New Coke” plan, and other strange sights from the museum.
+Before we get to the taste test results of all the World of Coke flavors around the world, let me tell you first about the fizz mirror, the outer space Coke dispenser, purses made of Coke cans, top secret ’80s documents from Coke executives regarding their “New Coke” plan, and other strange sights from the museum.

 Visiting the World of Coca Cola Museum